ruby2js/ruby2js/README.md

     # => export { one, two, three as default }
     ```

-    If the "autoexports" option is `true`, all top level modules, classes, and
+    If the "autoexports" option is `true`, all top level modules, classes,
-    constants will automatically be exported.
+    methods and constants will automatically be exported.

     The esm filter also provides a way to specify "autoimports" when you run the
     conversion.
 It will add the relevant import statements automatically whenever